pierremignon/Pyrophyllite_MLP/README.md

 directly with LAMMPS.
 Structures in the datasets used for the training have been computed from DFT/PBE Calculations with VASP package using cutoff energies of 400 and 600 eV.
 Files are provided for both potentials.
-Datasets are also provided allowing to train new potential from other neural netwrok atomistic potentials architextures (DeepMD, PhysNEt, ... ).
-This has been developped by Sanz C.* , Allouche A.-R.* , Bousige C.** , Mignon P.* from *Institut Lumière Matière and **Laboratoire Multimatériaux et Interfaces at Université Claude Bernard Lyon 1, France.
+Datasets are also provided allowing to train new potential from other neural netwrok atomistic potentials architectures (DeepMD, PhysNet, ... ).
+This has been developped by Sanz C.* , Allouche A.-R.* , Bousige C.** , Mignon P.* from: *Institut Lumière Matière and **Laboratoire Multimatériaux et Interfaces at Université Claude Bernard Lyon 1, France.

 To be cited with :